dnovischi/jetson-tutorials/jetson-nano-realsense-notetic-ubuntu-18-04-install.md

 ## Realsense Firmware Install
 1. Make sure you have PC (x86_64) with Ubuntu 20.04 and Realsense properly installed.
-2. Download the on the PC, the Realsense Firmware 5.13.0.50 [3] for librealsense SDK 2.50.0:
+2. Download the on the PC, the Realsense Firmware 5.13.0.50 for librealsense SDK 2.50.0 (see [3] for more details):
 ```bash
 wget https://www.intelrealsense.com/download/19295/?_ga=2.152892921.1994987032.1673174169-2104036828.1672302692
 ```